Efforts to stem the Deepwater Horizon oil spill

-Non-explosive closure attempts
+Closure attempts

-Short Term Efforts
+Short term efforts

 The first attempts to stop the oil spill were to use remotely operated underwater vehicles to close the blowout preventer valves on the well head; however, all these attempts failed.
 The second technique, placing a 125 t containment dome (which had worked on leaks in shallower water) over the largest leak and piping the oil to a storage vessel on the surface, failed when gas leaking from the pipe combined with cold water formed methane hydrate crystals that blocked the opening at the top of the dome.

 On May 14, engineers began the process of positioning a 6 in wide riser insertion tube into the 21 in wide burst pipe.
 There was a stopper-like washer around the tube that plugs the end of the riser and diverts the flow into the insertion tube.
 The collected gas was flared and oil stored on the board of drillship Discoverer Enterprise.
 924000 USgal of oil was collected before removal of the tube.

 On May 26, BP tried to close the well using a technique called "top kill", which also failed.
 This process involved pumping heavy drilling fluids through two 3 in lines into the blowout preventer to restrict the flow of oil before sealing it permanently with cement.

 On May 29, BP moved to the Lower Marine Riser Package (LMRP) Cap Containment System by removing the damaged riser from the top of the blowout preventer and covering the pipe by the cap which connects it to a riser.
 The cap was attached on June 3, and the system began to capture the leaking oil.
 On June 6, the CEO of BP Tony Hayward, stated that the amount captured was "probably the vast majority of the oil."
 However, Ira Leifer, a member of the Flow Rate Technical Group (FRTG), claimed that more oil was escaping than before the riser was cut and the cap containment system was placed.